firiazabal/firipos/README.md

         Request POST Parameters
         {
             terminal: The "Terminal ID" defined in the Configuration window.
             user: The user ID that the server application has asigned to the users array.
-This parameter may be empty (when there has benn no login jet).
+This parameter may be empty (if there has been no login yet).
         }
         JSON Response
         {